 It started with our hostel.
-I wasn’t expecting much for just $1 a night, but what we ended up with was truly appalling – filthy rooms filled with bugs, a dirty bathroom with a cold shower dribbling out brown water, and a crazy owner who refused to give anyone food unless it was the “happy” version.
+I wasn’t expecting much for something like $1 a night, but what we ended up with was truly appalling – filthy rooms filled with bugs, a dirty bathroom with a tap dribbling out brown water, and a crazy owner who kept offering us the “happy” version of meals.
 This was not what we were promised by the owner and it was definitely not what we wanted.

 Needless to say, as soon as we arrived we were counting down the hours until we could leave again.
-Just to make things even more exciting, that night Stephy neglected to tell me that she sleep talks, or rather, sleep screams.
+Just to make things even more exciting, that night my friend neglected to tell me that she sleep talks, or rather, sleep screams.

 For the entire night, every 30 minutes she would wake up screaming, wailing and crying in Dutch and refused to tell me what was wrong.
 She’d simply laugh, turn over and fall back asleep – and then wake up screaming a few minutes later.